jen20/lambda-cert/terraform/README.md

 - `handler_package` - Path to a release package from this repository.
 - `handler_package_sha` - SHA256 checksum of the release package.
 - `bucket_name_prefix` - Prefix used for the S3 bucket name.
 A suffix of `-key` is applied.
+- `generate_java_keystore` - Set to true to upload a Java Keystore containing the obtained certificate.
 - `service_name` - The name to use for the certificate (e.g. `vault`).
 Forms the complete name when `top_level_domain` is appended.
 Wildcards certificates can be issued using `*`.
 - `top_level_domain` - The TLD of the name for the certificate (e.g. `amazon.com`).
 Forms the